scholarslab/scholarslab.github.io/collections/_posts/2023-04-12-lessons-from-the-lab-designing-community-forward-spaces.md

 We've found it effective to strive for as flat a organizational structure as possible, trusting and expecting each staffer to lead and influence our trajectory from their area of disciplinary and methodological expertise.

-A group of five leads work when leaders and advocates are needed: I direct the lab in partnership with English Professor and Academic Director Alison Booth, and we're joined by Brandon as Head of Student Programs, Laura Miller as Assistant Director for SLab's Public Services, and Jeremy Boggs as Head of Research and Development.
-We also have loose "units" for times when areas of work overlap: for example, treating our 2 GIS Specialists, 3D Tech expert, and VR/AR expert as a Spatial Technologies team, has helped them notice opportunities to collaborate, and share info about past experiences with the same or relevant projects and people.
+A group of five leads work when leaders and advocates are needed: I codirect the lab in partnership with English Professor and Academic Director [Alison Booth](https://scholarslab.lib.virginia.edu/people/alison-booth/), and we're joined by Brandon as Head of Student Programs, [Laura Miller](https://scholarslab.lib.virginia.edu/people/laura-miller/) as Assistant Director for SLab's Public Services, and [Jeremy Boggs](https://scholarslab.lib.virginia.edu/people/jeremy-boggs/) as Head of Research and Development.
+We also have loose "units" for times when areas of work overlap: for example, our GIS Specialists, 3D Tech expert, and VR/AR expert chose to gather as a Spatial Technologies unit to help them notice opportunities to collaborate with one another, and share useful info among the group about past experiences with the same or relevant projects, tools, and people.

 ![Slide: slab areas of teaching and research](/assets/post-media/chicago-slab/slide7.jpeg)

-We don't all cover all these areas—e.g. only 2 of us are GIS experts, and we routinely collaborate with UVA Library experts outside the lab who do overlapping or adjacent work around areas like digital media production and research data.
-Each of our staff roles include the same 2 kinds of work.
-There are pros and cons to this, but rather than having e.g. some staff who keep their head down coding and don't work directly with faculty and students, all of our staff practice public-facing librarianship: consultation, class visits, training and career mentorship, teaching (including for credit) in the staffers' areas of expertise.
-And second, all our staff are also tasked with staying up to date on, identifying, and/or setting trends in technical, academic, and library fields to prepare for and advise on coming UVA faculty/student needs, including through self-initiated scholarly learning and publication of their own.
+We don't each cover all of these topical areas, and we routinely collaborate with UVA Library experts outside the lab who do overlapping or adjacent work around areas like digital media production and research data.
+But each of SLab's staff roles do include the same two areas of work.
+There are pros and cons to this, but rather than e.g. having some staff who keep their head down coding and don't work directly with faculty and students, all of our staff practice public-facing librarianship: consultation, class visits, training and career mentorship, teaching (including for credit) in the staffers' areas of expertise.
+And second, all our staff are also tasked with staying up to date on, identifying, and/or setting trends in technical, academic, and library fields to prepare for and advise on coming UVA faculty/student needs—including through self-initiated scholarly learning and publication of their own.

 ![Slide: three c's to summarize the lab](/assets/post-media/chicago-slab/slide8.jpeg)

 I can shorthand "what does SLab's daily work look like?" with three Cs: consultation, collaboration, and community building.
-We do a ton of short-term consultations on DH, mapping, 3D/VR and makerspace projects open to all, on the library reference model.
+We do a ton of short-term consultations on DH, mapping, 3D/VR and makerspace projects, and other methods open to all, on the library reference model.
 These can include helping someone:
 * get started practicing experimental methods including digital humanities or spatial technologies, e.g. connecting you to resources for self-teaching and our scholarly networks at UVA and internationally
 * conceptualize and scope a digital research project; or review your ongoing work, such as critiquing your design and code
 * create or find, manage, and analyze data
-* use our GIS software, virtual/augmented reality equipment, or humanities Makerspace
+* use our GIS software, virtual/augmented reality equipment, or humanities makerspace

 We do longer-term collaborations with students, researchers, or instructors interested in integrating experimental or digital approaches into their research projects or teaching, or with folks who have existing digital research that would benefit from peer collaborators and mentors (e.g. paired programming).
 And we purposefully attend to our scholarly community to help it flourish—I'll say more about how and why later in this talk.

 ![Slide: photo of old lab space](/assets/post-media/chicago-slab/slide9.jpeg)

 A significant number of our collaborations are with students.
-In years when we haven't had a dual pandemic and building renovation, we have around 65 students per year in named roles like fellowships and internships, giving us a core of folks regularly around the lab beyond our staff and other entry points like consultations and attending our events.
+In years when we haven't had a dual pandemic and building renovation, we have around 65 students per year in named roles like fellowships and internships, giving us a core of folks regularly around the lab beyond our staff and folks who join us via other entry points like consultations and attending our events.
 Supporting the next generation of DH and experimental scholarship practitioners is a major piece of our mission.
-I'll turn you over now to our Head of Student Programs Brandon to tell you more about that!
+I'll turn you over now to our Head of Student Programs Brandon to tell you more about that.

 ## Brandon